THE CONFIDENCE MONITOR It's not just for vocalists anymore!

 Step 7: Save your edits.

-Click 'Save Edits' and ChordProEditor will embed the chord data into the ProPresenter file format.
-If you used any placeholder words (chord1...), ChordProEditor will prompt you to remove them before saving.
-Placeholder words will automatically repopulate when you reopen your .pro file in ChordProEditor.
+Click 'Save Edits' and ChordProEditor will embed the chord data into the ProPresenter file.
+If you used any placeholder words (chord1...) on blank slides, ChordProEditor will remove them before saving and will automatically repopulate them when you reopen your .pro file in ChordProEditor.

 Step 8: Open ProPresenter and configure your stage display in ProPresenter.